Skip to main content

 The general rule: if it involves structural, electrical, plumbing, or mechanical work, you need a permit.
 Here's a quick breakdown:

 When in doubt, call your county building department or check their website.
 A quick call can save you thousands in fines and remediation costs.
+For projects that don't require a permit — painting, drywall patching, minor repairs — homeowners in the Valrico and Brandon area can call Best Valrico Handyman for fast, fairly priced handyman work.

 How Do You Report Unpermitted Work in Florida?